MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/class-insights.md

 > [!NOTE]
 > Deleting data has a negative impact on Insights' ability to analyze class team engagement over time.

-- Open a support ticket [here](https://edusupport.microsoft.com/support).
+- Open a support ticket at [https://edusupport.microsoft.com/support](https://edusupport.microsoft.com/support).
 The support ticket must state clearly the request for a GDPR Delete DSR operation and contain the user object ID to be deleted.
 There is no ability to limit the data set or time window of the deletion.
 - Once filed, the support ticket waits in the queue for one week in order to meet compliance minimal retention policy.
 You have the opportunity to cancel the operation during this time.
 - After one week, the Education Analytics team takes action to ensure all data related to the user ID is deleted from the service.
 Microsoft support monitors the ICM ticket and will notify you once the deletion process is complete, in no more than 28 days.